exbin/bined-eclipse-plugin/README.md

 Java Development Kit (JDK) version 8 or later is required to build this project.

 Eclipse platform is necessary for build of this plugin.
 See. http://eclipse.org

+Create Run/Run configuration new Eclipse Application run target to execute.

 License
 -------